xalslab/Homelab/README.md

 - Learned a bit about automatic syncing.
 - realized i should write my wifi router admin panel password down after changing it, and not waste 2-3 hours trying to find it. :DD
+- Setup a fully functional OpenMediaVault system with a docker container containing jellyfish

 ## TO-DO
 - Wait for new hardware to arrive (Raspberry Pi 5 4GB, Argus One case, all the necessary bells and whistles).
 - Experiment with VMs.
 - Research virtual security measures, since i'm pretty sure this setup is HELLA unsafe.
 - Learn basic linux and git commands by heart, tired of looking them up.
-- Migrate from Windows 11 to Linux (not sure what distro yet).
+(Partially complete, know my most used commands)
 - Setup remote connection to router dashboard